bvssvni/oup/simplified.md

 ##Ideas

+1. Sub-expression are not sub nodes, they need to be placed in list.
+2. Optional inheritance.
+3. Function Declaration.
-1. Sub-expression evaluated for each item in list.
+2. Sub-expression evaluated for each item in list.
 2. Each item in list gets members.
 3. '=' requires ':=' to be declared later, but overrides it.
 2. '_index' to refer to current evaluated index.